MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/overview-modern-controls.md

 [This article is pre-release document and is subject to change.]

 Modern controls in canvas apps are a new set of controls that are based on Microsoft design system.
 Modern controls are quicker and simpler for makers to configure.
-They also provide a more cohesive experince for end-users.
-Modern controls are designed with a focus on accessibility, usability, and performance which makes them visually appealing, highly functional, and intuitive to use.
+They also provide a more cohesive experience for end-users.
+Modern controls are designed with a focus on accessibility, usability, and performance that makes them visually appealing, highly functional, and intuitive to use.

 > [!IMPORTANT]